MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 The following resources help administrators learn concepts about SaaS.

 **[Design a strategy for securing PaaS, IaaS, and SaaS services](/learn/modules/design-strategy-for-secure-paas-iaas-saas-services/)**<br>
-Description: Learn how to design a cybersecurity strategy which will secure cloud services in the SaaS, PaaS and IaaS service models.
+Description: Learn how to design a cybersecurity strategy which will secure cloud services in the SaaS, PaaS and IaaS service models.<br>
+1 hr 42 min - 13 units

 > [!div class="nextstepaction"]
 > [Start >](/learn/modules/design-strategy-for-secure-paas-iaas-saas-services/)